smtiitm/Fastspeech2_MFA/README.md

 This repository contains a Fastspeech2 Model for 8 Indian languages (male and female both) implemented using the Montreal Forced Aligner (MFA) for speech synthesis.
 The model is capable of generating mel-spectrograms from text inputs and can be used to synthesize speech.

-The Repo is large in size: We have used [Git LFS](https://git-lfs.com/) due to Github's size constraint.
+The Repo is large in size: We have used [Git LFS](https://git-lfs.com/) due to Github's size constraint (please install git LFS from the link).
 Language model files are uploaded using git LFS. so please use:

 ```
 git lfs fetch --all